Former Hopkins basketball star transferring from Michigan to U

 Ranked 59th in the nation in the 2023 recruiting class by ESPN, Woodson chose Michigan, where she averaged 1.9 points and 1.7 rebounds in 8.9 minutes of playing time there last season.

-"I cannot wait to be at the University of Minnesota for the next three years and play for my home team," Woodson said in the news release.
-"I am thankful for the opportunity to play in front of friends and family, and I am excited for what's to come.
-It is going to be something special."
+Reserves Ayianna Johnson and Ajok Madol already had entered the transfer portal.
+They were joined Thursday by forward McKynnlie Dalan, a 6-1 forward who just completed her freshman season, averaging 0.3 points and 0.7 rebounds and 2.9 minutes while appearing in 15 games.

-This is a significant addition for the Gophers — who overcame injuries to reach the championship game of the WNIT tournament this spring — as they continue to build a very Minnesota-centric roster.
+Woodson is a significant addition for the Gophers, who overcame injuries to reach the championship game of the WNIT this spring and continue to build a very Minnesota-centric roster.

 This past season four of the five starters were from Minnesota in Mara Braun, Battle, Mallory Heyer and Sophie Hart.
 Minnesotan's Nia Holloway and Maggie Czinano came off the bench.
 Next year Kennedy Klick (Maple Grove High School) will be back from a knee injury sustained last summer.